 Congratulations, you’ve taken the first steps to taking your manufacturing business to the next level with the use of email marketing!
 That’s right, email is still a thing.
-In fact, email marketing is used by 92% of manufacturer marketing professionals according to the Content Marketing Institute.
+In fact, 71% of manufacturing marketers say that content marketing has become more important to their organization over the last year according to the Content Marketing Institute.

 How the Manufacturers Can Incorporate Email into their Marketing Strategy